SMARTPHONE ADDICTION FACTS & PHONE USAGE STATISTICS

 HOW MUCH TIME DOES THE AVERAGE PERSON SPEND ON THEIR PHONE

 There are many complaints on the proportion of the day people spend on their phones, but how much time are people actually spending in 2018?
-We have become more technology integrated, but where is the line drawn between necessity and obsession.
+We have become more technology integrated, but where is the line drawn between necessity and a cell phone addiction obsession.

 In this section we explore: